Operations and Instructor Team

 Kathryn joined the Ignition Community Glass team in January 2017 as Development Manager.
 With a Bachelor of Arts in Psychology from DePaul University and more than nine years working in the nonprofit management field, she brings both passion and fundraising expertise to help expand ICG’s reach in the community.

-Education Coordinator and Lead Youth Instructor
+Education Coordinator, Lead After-School-Matters (ASM) Instructor

 As Education Coordinator and Lead Youth Instructor for ICG, Joe designs and implements all of ICG’s youth glass art programs.
 Joe strives to introduce a fresh approach to the traditional craft of glass making while sharing his passion for glassblowing with the youth of Chicago.
 Joe received his art degree from Illinois State University where he studied under renowned glass blower John Miller.